Gig workers face the spread of the new coronavirus with no safety net

 The independent-contractor classification is being challenged in California.
 This week, a judge in San Diego issued the first court decision under California’s new AB5 law, ruling that Instacart is likely to have misclassified grocery shoppers as contractors when they should be employees.

 On Saturday, Silicon Valley Rising, a labor advocacy campaign led by the community organizing group Working Partnerships USA, urged tech companies to include contractors and gig workers in their response plans.
-The campaign also asked companies to provide protective equipment, healthcare coverage, sick leave, and to ensure that workers who take sick leave are not stigmatized when they return.
+The campaign also asked companies to provide protective equipment, health-care coverage, sick leave, and to ensure that workers who take sick leave are not stigmatized when they return.

 “Cafeteria workers, janitors, security officers, shuttle drivers, and people working in the gig economy frequently interact with large numbers of people in the course of their jobs," Silicon Valley Rising wrote in a statement posted on Twitter.
 “It is critical that companies partner with workers and unions to mitigate risks and protect public health.”

-Lyft drivers Alva and Ramos are also labor organizers through Gig Workers Rising, a group that partners with the Teamsters union but does not take funding from the union.
+Lyft drivers Alva and Carlos Ramos are also labor organizers through Gig Workers Rising, another campaign led by Working Partnerships USA.
+The campaign supports workers organizing for better treatment and has partnered with Service Employees International Union and the Teamsters, but does not receive funding from the unions.
 Both drivers say the spread of coronavirus is a real-world example of why drivers need protections such as sick days, health insurance, disability, death benefits and minimum wage.

 “Right now, it’s kind of a balancing act between putting ourselves at risk and being able to keep the lights on,” Ramos said.